sixman9/vcproj2cmake/README.txt

 collect information from the root project in addition to their (optional) local mappings files.

+=== Miscellaneous ===

+vcproj2cmake_recursive.rb supports skipping of certain unwanted sub projects (e.g. ones that are very cross-platform incompatible) within your Visual Studio project tree.
+This is to be done by mentioning the names of the projects to be excluded in the file $v2c_config_dir_local/project_exclude_list.txt

 === Automatic re-conversion upon .vcproj changes ===

-vcproj2cmake now contains a mechanism for automatic re-conversion of files whenever the backing .vcproj file changed.
+vcproj2cmake now contains a mechanism for automatic re-conversion of files whenever the backing .vcproj file received some updates.
 This is implemented in function cmake/Modules/vcproj2cmake_func.cmake/v2c_rebuild_on_update() This mechanism is enabled by default, you may modify the CMake cache variable